Hochopepper/SwordToShield/Character_Creation/Feats.md

 martial weapons, light armor, medium armor, heavy armor, shields or two sets of tools.

+### Gunner
+You gain proficiency in firearms and learn two gunslinger maneuvers.

 ### Linguist
 You learn 2 languages of your choice.

 ### Trickster
 You learn 2 techniques from the rogue class.

+### Medic
+You gain proficiency in medicine, if you are already proficient in medicine you instead gain expertise.
+During a rest you may provide the medical aid ammenities to yourself and other characters as well as high quality medical aid ammenity if you expend a charge of a medical kit.

 ## Magical Feats